Man killed British soldier in war for Allah, court hears

-LONDON (Reuters) - A man accused of murdering a British soldier in broad daylight on a London street described himself in court on Monday as a soldier at war and said he loved the Islamic militant group al Qaeda.
+LONDON (Reuters) - A man accused of murdering a British soldier in broad daylight on a London street told a court on Monday that he was a soldier at war and loved the Islamic militant group al Qaeda.

 “I am a soldier of Allah.
 I understand that some people might not recognize this because we do not wear fatigues,” Adebolajo said, flanked by five prison guards in the heavily-secured courtroom.